shivam-g10/Gamified-Learning-Tracker/docs/IMPLEMENTATION.md

 ---

-This implementation documentation provides a comprehensive technical overview of the Gamified Learning Tracker system.
+This implementation documentation provides a comprehensive technical overview of the GyaanQuest system.
 Each feature is implemented with modern best practices, ensuring maintainability, performance, and user experience.